visit-dav/visit/src/doc/Building/Advanced_Usage.rst

 Advanced Usage
 --------------

-``build_visit`` comes with many features for building a parallel version, overcoming issues with OpenGL, a rendering library used by VisIt_ to render images, and controlling precisely what libraries VisIt_ is built with.
+``build_visit`` comes with many options for features such as building a parallel version, overcoming issues with OpenGL, a rendering library used by VisIt_ to render images, and controlling precisely what libraries VisIt_ is built with.

 Building a parallel version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~